Plutum-Developments/info/upgradenames.md

 # Names for major upgrades

-**NOTE** These names are not final and they may be changed.
+**Note** These names are not final and they may be changed.
 The name list proceeds sequentially.

-**NOTE #2** Upgrades through the London upgrades have been announced and are available at https://github.com/Plutum-Developments/info/blob/main/timeline.md.
+**Note #2** Upgrades through the London upgrades have been announced and are available at https://github.com/Plutum-Developments/info/blob/main/timeline.md.

 ## Major upgrades/launches
 1. Nairobi